conduktor/conduktor-gateway-demos/dynamic_header_injection/Readme.md

 ## Running the demo

-Conduktor Gateway provides a number of different ways to inject/remove headers into your data:
+Conduktor Gateway provides a number of different ways to inject/remove headers:

 * [Inject Header](#injectHeader)
 * [Remove Header With Key Pattern Only](#removeHeaderKeyPatternOnly)